moclojer/moclojer.com/content/blog/mockingbird-release.md

 ![mockingbird](/blog/mockingbird/mockingbird-logo-full-hd.png)

 We're excited to introduce **Mockingbird**, a design system that seamlessly integrates [Tailwind CSS](https://tailwindcss.com/) and [Helix](https://github.com/lilactown/helix) into [ClojureScript](https://clojurescript.org/).
 Mockingbird simplifies user interface development, offering a consistent user experience without the need for excessive CSS embedded within your ClojureScript code—unless, of course, you want to!
-> This is not a stable build yet, but we want to share what the team is currently working on to make our dear [moclojer-app](app.moclojer.com) better everyday!!
+> This is not a stable build yet, but we want to share what the team is currently working on to make our dear moclojer-app.

 ## The Name Reference